21369 customer reviews

 Pécharmant

-Organoleptic description of Pécharmant red wines
+Organoleptic Description of Pécharmant Red Wines

 The Pécharmant wine is a blend of several grape varieties: primarily Cabernet Franc, Cabernet Sauvignon, Côt, and Merlot.
 No single variety may account for more than 65% of the blend.
 It is a full-bodied and powerful wine.
 The tannins in young Pécharmant wines are very pronounced without being harsh.
 With a few years of aging, they become more refined and mellow.
-One can thus particularly distinguish the How charming proposed by the L'Ancienne Cure Estate.
+One can thus particularly distinguish the Unfortunate proposed by the L'Ancienne Cure Estate.

 How should it be enjoyed and stored?